People Think They Have The Answer To The Decade-Long Mystery Of Who Wrote "My Immortal"

 Christo also answered a series of questions via her Tumblr, expressing that she did not want her identity to come out so soon...

-But that she was "done denying it."
+...but that she was "done denying it."

-Christo, Sarem, Shelton, and a representative for MacMillan did not respond to requests for comments.
+Christo, Sarem, Shelton, and a representative for Macmillan did not respond to requests for comment.
+You can read more about Christo's book, Under the Same Stars: The Search for my Brother and the True Story of My Immortal, here.

 Film and TV Writer.
 She demands that you listen to her opinions about Harry Potter.

-Note: This post has been updated to clarify the multiple spellings of the My Immortal author's pen name.